enkidevs/curriculum/sql/dql/basic-queries/where-3.md

 WHERE name LIKE '%le';
 ```

-The result of this statement is the two rows of the Pokémon whose names end in '-le': Squirtle and Wartortle.
+The result of this statement is the two rows of the Pokémon whose names end in 'le': Squirtle and Wartortle.

 | name      | total | hp | attack | defense |
 |-----------|-------|----|--------|---------|